-The Permit Officer may authorize a temporary permit of up to 30 event days to a ground ambulance provider based outside the County, properly permitted in another county and properly licensed by the California Highway Patrol for special events.
+The Permit Officer may authorize a temporary permit of up to 30 event days to a ground ambulance provider based outside the County and properly licensed by the California Highway Patrol for special events.
 Temporary Permittees shall meet all requirements of this Division.